Calculus Readiness Exam

 The Orientation website is updated frequently so please refresh your web browser each time you visit a page within the website to make sure you are getting the most up-to-date information.

-Information as of May 19, 2017
+Information as of May 14, 2018

-Log into your Ecampus account, go to Additional Resources, and click on Calculus Readiness Exam.
+To take the Calculus Readiness Exam, log into your Ecampus account, go to Additional Resources, and click on Calculus Readiness Exam.

 Prior to your Orientation session.